RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-12-14-newsletter.md

 * [Applications of paraview](https://dataviz.shef.ac.uk/blog/05/10/2021/Paraview) - ParaView is free software that can visualise both observational and numerical data.
-Through this blog article, Suzana Silva provides us with practical examples of how ParaView can be applied to generate beautiful visualisation for various scientific fields.
+Through this blog article, Suzana Silva provides us with practical examples of how ParaView can be applied to generate beautiful visualisation for various scientific domains.

 * [FortranCon 2021](https://www.youtube.com/playlist?list=PLeKbr7eYHjt5UaV9zQtY24oEbne9_uFni) - Keynote and sessions from FortranCon are now available to watch through this youtube playlist.